 3. Learn the basics of penetration testing: Once you have a solid foundation in networking, operating systems, and programming, you can start learning about penetration testing.
 There are several online resources and courses available that can help you get started.

-4. Practice on your own systems: One of the best ways to learn about penetration testing is to practice on your own systems.
-You can set up a virtual lab using software such as VirtualBox or VMware to practice different types of attacks.
+4. Practice on your systems: One of the best ways to learn about penetration testing is to practice on your systems.
+You can set up a virtual lab using software such as VirtualBox or VMware to practice different attacks.

-5. Participate in Capture the Flag (CTF) events: CTF events are competitions where participants have to find vulnerabilities in a system or network.
+5. Participate in Capture the Flag (CTF) events: CTF events are competitions in which participants find vulnerabilities in a system or network.
 These events can be a great way to learn about penetration testing and practice your skills.

 Examples